srijan-paul/snap/README.md

 The stages involved are :

-### Lexing / Tokenizing (String -> Token)
+### Lexing / Tokenizing (Source string -> Token)

-The vyse lexer resides in the `src/syntax/scanner.hpp` file, A simple hand written lexer that accepts a string returns a token whenever the method `next_token()` is called.
+The vyse lexer resides in the `lang/include/vyse/scanner.hpp` file, A simple hand written lexer that accepts a string returns a token whenever the method `next_token()` is called.
 The Lexer is called from within the Compiler, but can also be instantiated and used stand-alone for testing purposes.